jstarks19/IMS-Public/README.md

 # Inventory Management System (Public Use)

-The Public version of my inventory management system web application.
+The Public version of my inventory management system web application
     - Available for use @ https://public-ams.netlify.app

 The Private version of this application is located on a VPS and utilizes a backend written with Node & Express